buanjautista/CCMultiworldRandomizer/Setup.md

-*This guide is accurate as of version 0.4.3 (released 7 May 2024)*
+*This guide is accurate as of version 0.4.5 (released 25 May 2024)*

 CrossCode is an "unsupported" Archipelago game, meaning it is not distributed with the main Archipelago installation.
-Fortunately, it is easy to run unsupported games.
+Fortunately, it is easy to run unsupported games even with stock Archipelago.

 ## How to generate your own multiworld with CrossCode seeds

+First, you need a local installation of Archipelago itself.
+It should be as simple as downloading a release from [this page](https://github.com/ArchipelagoMW/Archipelago/releases/latest) and either unzipping it or running the installer, depending on your operating system.

-Download the APWorld file from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and put it into `lib/worlds` in your Archipelago folder.
+Next, download the APWorld file from the [releases page of the CrossCode Archipelago project](https://github.com/CodeTriangle/CCMultiworldRandomizer/releases/latest) and put it into `lib/worlds` in your Archipelago installation folder.

-Then put your yamls in the `Players` directory and run the `Generate` program.
+Then put your yamls in the `Players` directory (once again, in the root of your installation) and run the `ArchipelagoGenerate` program.
 If you need a yaml to build off of, we have some in the discord.
+The result should be in the `output` directory.
+The terminal window should tell you the filename.

+This file can then be either self-hosted with the `ArchipelagoServer` program or cloud-hosted on https://archipelago.gg (or any of the third-party Archipelago host sites) so long as the server's Archipelago version is sufficiently up-to-date to support CrossCode.

 ## How to join a multiworld with CrossCode seeds